 The chart below outlines the factors that may be verified and gives common examples of the verification that will be sought.
-To obtain written third party verification, the Metropolitan Development and Housing Agency will send a request form to the source along with a release form signed by the applicant/participant.
+To obtain written third party verification, the Metropolitan Development and Housing Agency will send a request form to the source along with a release form signed by the applicant/participant via first class mail.